Brookhaven makes history to memorialize WWII ‘comfort women’

 “That is not German bashing,” Gebbia said.
 “We have to look at what was done in the past and be reminded we cannot move forward with [trafficking] in the future.
 This is a moral issue and we are taking a moral stance.
 This is a statement about who we are as Brookhaven.”

-Councilmember Bates Mattison praised the task force for its work and said he hopes installing “comfort women” statues will help bring harmony.
+Councilmember Bates Mattison praised the Task Force for its work and said he hopes installing “comfort women” statues will help bring peace.

 “We must shine a light on that history … so we are aware of it and learn from it,” he said.
 “This is not about a nationality feeling they should be ashamed.”